-I’ve been leading product development at Gympass for 1,5 years now.
-Prior to Gympass I always worked in companies where technology was the main product of the company.
+I led product development at Gympass for almost 1.5 years.
+Prior to Gympass I always worked in companies where technology was the main product of the company, Conta Azul and Locaweb are two good examples.
 In this type of company, digital product culture is part of the organizational culture.
-However, if you are in a traditional company, or even in a “born-digital traditional company” as I explained in this article, building and maintaining a digital product culture can be quite a challenge.
+However, if you are in a traditional company, or even in a “born-digital traditional company”, building and maintaining a digital product culture can be quite a challenge.

 What is digital product culture?

 Digital product teams have two main premises when they build products to meet companies strategic objectives while solving a problem or addressing a need for the company’s clients and users: